 Abortions have always been under-reported in the NSFG and virtually all other demographic surveys.
 This has been determined by comparing NSFG weighted estimates of abortions with external data from abortion providers.
-The User's Guides of prior NSFG file releases show the percentages of underreporting based on these comparisons (see for example, the User's Guide for 2011-2013 NSFG).
+The User's Guides of prior NSFG file releases show the percentages of underreporting based on these comparisons for past file releases (see for example, the User's Guide for 2011-2013 NSFG).
+For the 2015-2017 NSFG, comparing pregnancies ending in abortion reported in 2010-2014 with the number of abortions in the Guttmacher Abortion Provider Census, shows that approximately 35% of abortions were reported.
 As in previous surveys, the NSFG staff advises NSFG data users that, generally speaking, NSFG data on abortion should not be used for substantive research focused on the determinants or consequences of abortion.
 The NSFG abortion data can be used for: